Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Discussion

 $g_{\rm CAN}$-induced increases in C-burst frequency were not observed in the earlier models \cite{TB, PR}, where $ca$-oscillations acted as an independent relaxation oscillator, unaffected by membrane voltage due to the absence of $I_{\rm Ca}$.
 This decoupling was a consequence of the closed-cell assumption, which excluded calcium influx from the extracellular space and limited the responsiveness of C-burst frequency (i.e., the frequency of calcium oscillations) to membrane depolarization.
 In contrast, our model incorporates $I_{\rm Ca}$ to relax the closed-cell assumption \cite{jasinski, phillips2019biophysical, wang2020complex}, leading to more complex effects of $g_{\rm CAN}$ on C-bursting dynamics through the voltage dependence of the calcium subsystem, as demonstrated by our analysis in \cref{CB}.
 A more detailed GSPT analysis, incorporating additional subsystems and projections, may be necessary to further clarify these effects and determine how to carefully balance $g_{\rm CAN}$ and $[\rm IP_3]$ to achieve an increase in burst duration while maintaining a constant burst frequency in an open cell model.
 Thus, although our model does not fully reproduce all experimental observations regarding the effects of NE on C-bursters, it provides specific, testable predictions about the interplay between $g_{\rm CAN}$ and $\rm [IP_3]$.

 While we do not vary $g_{\rm Ca}$ when modeling NE, its baseline level varies across neuronal types and can have an important impact on the effects of NE.
 For example, $g_{\rm Ca}$ remains relatively low in N-bursting neurons but is much higher in C-bursting neurons (see \cref{fig:activity_patterns}), which partly contributes to the different effects of NE on these two bursting dynamics as discussed above.
 Moreover, \cref{TS} shows that NE induces C-bursting in tonic spiking neurons with intermediate $g_{\rm Ca}$, but not in those with low $g_{\rm Ca}$.
-The role of $g_{\rm Ca}$ in modeling NE-induced C-bursting is further analyzed in Appendix \hyperlink{appE}{E}.
-Similarly, our model predicts that the effect of NE on silent neurons also critically depends on the level of $g_{\rm Ca}$.
-With low $g_{\rm Ca}$, the majority of silent neurons remain quiescent in the presence of NE (see \cref{fig:Q}).
-However, as $g_{\rm Ca}$ increases, independent calcium oscillations can emerge with NE, and this quiescence is no longer preserved in silent \pbc{} neurons with higher levels of $g_{\rm Ca}$.
-Thus, our analysis predicts that neurons with relatively low $g_{\rm Ca}$ values are capable of remaining silent despite increases in both $g_{\rm CAN}$ and $[\rm IP_3]$, consistent with experimental observations.
-This $g_{\rm Ca}$-dependent response to the application of NE in our model raises the question of whether similar differential effects occur in \pbc{} neurons \emph{in vitro}, suggesting that further experimental investigation may be needed.
+The role of $g_{\rm Ca}$ in modeling NE-induced C-bursting is further analyzed in \RED{Appendix \hyperlink{appF}{F}}.
+Similarly, our model predicts that the effect of NE on silent neurons also critically depends on the level of $g_{\rm Ca}$. \RED{In experiments, silent \pbc{} neurons depolarize with NE but do not transition into spiking or bursting \cite{VR}.
+In contrast, our model produces NE-induced bursting in silent neurons when $g_{\rm Ca}$ is sufficiently high, whereas with low $g_{\rm Ca}$, the majority of silent neurons in the model remain quiescent despite increases in both $g_{\rm CAN}$ and $[\rm IP_3]$ (see \cref{fig:Q}).
+Thus, our analysis predicts that the response of a silent neuron may depend sensitively on its intrinsic calcium conductance.
+Whether similar $g_{\rm Ca}$-dependent differential effects occur in \pbc{} neurons \emph{in vitro} remains unclear and will require further experimental investigation.}